EdenGri/SONiC/doc/add_date_show_version/add_date_to_show_version.md

-# Switch Date On "Show Version" CLI Command

-# High-Level Design Document
+# HLD document to add date to "show version" CLI